SILDTeam/LEFA-GE/README.md

 - <img src="web_Help_Res/icons8-linux-96.png" width="25" height="25" />  [open-watcom-c-linux-1.9](http://openwatcom.org/ftp/install/open-watcom-c-linux-1.9)

+#### Install Watcom to linux info.
+you need to extract open-watcom-c-linux-1.9 file
+and put his files in a directory called WATCOM
+then you will move this directory to
+/usr/bin

+getting like this /usr/bin/WATCOM

-- you need a script and define [path to linux.](https://github.com/SILDTeam/LEFA-GE/blob/main/web_Help_Res/LINUX/watcom_config.sh)
+- extract you need a script and define [path to linux.](https://github.com/SILDTeam/LEFA-GE/blob/main/web_Help_Res/LINUX/watcom_config.sh) or put the code in .bashrc

 and OpenGl Modified / Fixed Files Incluse in [more_files](https://github.com/SILDTeam/LEFA-GE/tree/main/more_files)